Roly67/easy-weightloss-tips/_posts/2018-09-28-healthyrecipes.md

 description: Healthy desserts and low-calorie sweets can help make your weight loss journey easier!
 Try our delicious, easy recipes and be amazed!
 keywords: healthy recipes
 image: /assets/images/vegetarian-weightloss.jpg
+header:
+   teaser: /assets/images/vegetarian-weightloss.jpg
 permalink: /healthyrecipes.html
-index-snippet: Don't you just love delicious, healthy recipes?
+excerpt: Don't you just love delicious, healthy recipes?
 Fortunately, I have many good friends who are excellent cooks and who have agreed to share some of their favorite, low-calorie, recipes.

 images: